yogeshwaranm-turing/amazon-agentic/envs/wiki_confluence/tools/interface_4/policy.md

 - Group-based-access member

 1. Obtain space_id (required), title (required), content_format (required: 'markdown' or 'html'), content_snapshot (required), created_by_user_id (required), and parent_page_id (optional).
-2. Call commit_pages to create the primary page record.
+2. Call address_pages to create the primary page record.
-3. Call commit_page_versions to save the initial content version (Version 1).
+3. Call address_page_versions to save the initial content version (Version 1).
-4. Create an audit entry with create_new_audit_trail.
+4. Create an audit entry with record_new_audit_trail.

-**Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**
+**Halt, and use handover_to_human if you receive the following errors; otherwise complete the SOP:**

 - Requester not authorized
 - Space or parent page not found